IntensiveCoLearning/english/Derick_EICL1st.md

 It's been overcast all day, but there hasn't been any rain.
 It poured down last night, leaving a cool and refreshing morning.
 I should be heading home tomorrow, but I haven't gotten my sister a gift yet, so I'll hold off on my return.
 Instead, I'll go to the supermarket tomorrow and buy her some snacks.
 She has a sweet tooth.

+### 2024.7.14
+- Today's article was "[Learning English: Winter Vocabulary and Activities for A1 Beginners - Derick (ithuo.net)](https://blog.ithuo.net/posts/learning-english-winter-vocabulary-activities-a1-beginners/)," a piece about winter.
+Unlike other seasons, I'm not a fan of winter because it's too monotonous.
+The biting cold wind, the snow-covered ground causing traffic congestion, and everyone bundled up like plush toys make it hard to enjoy.
+I can't ski, but I'd love to learn if the opportunity arises.
+I've heard it's a great experience.

+- In the afternoon, I visited my brother's house and brought some snacks and milk.
+My sister-in-law treated us to a hearty dinner.
+During our casual chat, we talked about child education.
+Too many children take extreme measures or even lose their lives due to misguided parenting approaches.
+In my opinion, children are simply an extension of their parents' spirits.
+We don't need to impose any "must-dos" on them; a happy and fulfilling upbringing is all that matters.

 听写笔记的方法和演示，以 https://www.bilibili.com/video/BV1U7411a7xG 为例，仅参考：